wilsonmar/wilsonmar.github.io/_posts/2020-01-19-developer-teamwork.md

-But it's more than just sharing a keyboard. to getting everyone to take the time to consistently work with each other.
+"Pair Programming" is more than just sharing a keyboard.

 The sterotype of a programmer is not a "chatty social butterfly".

+It takes effort to get everyone to take the time to consistently collaborate with others.

 So what do we do?
 I have these suggestions: